 Postpartum Nutrition: What to Eat to Heal, Recover and Thrive

-Key Nutrients for Postpartum Healing
+Key Nutrients for Postpartum Healing: A Complete Reference

 Calcium: Protecting Your Skeleton

-If you are breastfeeding, your body will prioritize the calcium content of your milk, even if it means pulling it from your own bones.
+If you are breastfeeding, your body will prioritise the calcium content of your milk, even if it means pulling it from your own bones.
 To protect your long-term bone density, you need about 1,000mg a day.
 Best Sources: Beyond dairy products like yogurt and cheese, look to sardines (with bones), tofu, almonds, and dark leafy greens like kale and bok choy.

 Vitamin D: The Immune Booster